ehmsu/eecs4421_project/README.md

 - Two spring-loaded rods with springs at the bottom
 - Various mechanical components (gears, motors, frames, etc.)

-**Orientation:** The robot is oriented with wheels at the top (Z+) and springs pointing downward (Z-), rotated -180° around the X-axis from the original CAD model.
+**Orientation:** The robot loads as designed from the URDF with no rotation applied.

 ## Addressing Professor Feedback